wesdoyle/blog/content/posts/06-private-methods.md

 the seams when we reason about what the appropriate subsystems are.
 As OOPers, these seams are potential object boundaries.

-While there are a few very specific reasons for hiding behavior, I've found that private methods are often an excuse for one of the following:
+While there are certain specific reasons for hiding behavior, I've found that private methods are usually the result of one of the following excuses:

-__1__ - Hiding so-called _"implementation details"_
+### 1. - __Hiding _"implementation details"_ that contain behavior we actually care about__

-__2__ - Failing to realize that an object doesn't really _want_ to be doing part the job we've given it __3__ - Avoiding extracting and naming something (usually out of laziness, once we realize we're doing __1__ or __2__)
+### 2. - __Failing to realize that an object doesn't really _want_ to be doing part the job we've given it__

+### 3. - __Avoiding extracting and naming something (usually out of laziness, once we realize we're doing 1. or 2.)__

 When is the creation of a private method on an object that has behavior a reasonable decision?
 I can think of a few valid reasons, each of which occurs in generally limited circumstances:

-- As a more interpretable "synonym" for some true implementation detail of an object.
+- As a more interpretable synonym for some true implementation detail of an object.
 This can occur when a reusable, descriptive name should be applied to an otherwise awkward (often Boolean) operation and has specific use only in the scope of the object where it is used.